Advanced C# autograding

 After installing dotnet, use a Script Block and type the following bash script:

-If the class you want to test contains a main method you should add the following line at the bottom of the script:
+method you should add the following line at the bottom of the script:

 Once we are in the Tests phase, before running the actual tests, we have to: